MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

 ## Conclusion ##

-The Value Stream Mapping was a challenging activity considering the complexity of the process and the number of people it involved, but it really helped the team see the big picture and understand what really happens outside of their own day-to-day roles.
+The Value Stream Mapping was a challenging activity considering the complexity of the process and the number of people it involved, but it helped the team see the big picture and understand what really happens outside of their own day-to-day roles.

 A lot of very interesting ideas on how to improve the process were discussed during this Hackfest, some more doable than others.
 Most importantly, though, the whole team realized the value of continuously improving and they are committed and willing to put a lot of effort into this.

 ## General lessons ##

+Some key points to consider:

 * Automated testing needs to always be a top priority, from unit tests to integration and load tests.
 Being confident in the quality of the code is a prerequisite in order to release it.
 * Monolithic applications work, and can be optimized to a certain extent, but continuous delivery and small batch size can be obtained only by having smaller components with well-defined boundaries.